argoproj/argo-rollouts/docs/getting-started/nginx/index.md

           servicePort: 80
 ```

-As the Rolout progresses through steps, the `canary-weight` annotation will be adjusted to match
+As the Rollout progresses through steps, the `canary-weight` annotation will be adjusted to match
 the current setWeight of the steps.
 The NGINX ingress controller examines the original Ingress,
 the canary Ingress, and the canary-weight annotation to determine what percentage of traffic to
 split between the two Ingresses.